LoL DPS items guide - Core equipment for Damage Dealers

 Duskblade of Draktharr: 55 Attack Damage, 10% Cooldown Reduction, 21 Lethality

-Passive: After being unseen for 1 second your next attack deals bonus damage.
+Passive: After being unseen for 1 second your next attack deals with bonus damage.
 When spotted by enemy ward you disable it.
-On top of that spotting a ward lets you destroy it with one hit.
+On top of that spotting, a ward lets you destroy it with one hit.

 It synergizes well with champions that have stealth mechanics, that last more than one second, as it allows the player to apply the item’s passive twice in one rotation.
 Examples of such champions are Kha’Zix, Rengar, Qiyana, or Talon.

 Edge of Night: 55 Attack Damage, 250 Health, 18 Lethality